Lenape Regional High School District

-The Lenape Regional High School District is a comprehensive regional public high school district that serves students in ninth through twelfth grades from eight municipalities in Burlington County, New Jersey, United States.
-The communities in the district are Evesham Township, Medford Lakes, Medford Township, Mount Laurel Township, Shamong Township, Southampton Township, Tabernacle Township and Woodland Township.
+The Lenape Regional High School District (LRHSD) is a comprehensive regional public high school district that serves students in ninth through twelfth grades from eight municipalities in Burlington County, in the U.S. state of New Jersey.
+The communities in the district are Evesham Township, Medford Lakes, Medford, Mount Laurel, Shamong Township, Southampton Township, Tabernacle Township and Woodland Township.
 The eight municipalities cover a combined area of 350 sqmi which represents roughly one-third of the entire area of Burlington County, the largest county in New Jersey.
-Each of the eight communities served by the Lenape District has its own elementary school district.
-Each elementary school district is governed by its own nine-member board of education which oversees the school budget and the education of students in pre-kindergarten / kindergarten through eighth grade.
+Each of the eight communities served by the Lenape District has its own elementary school district for pre-kindergarten / kindergarten through eighth grade, which is governed by its own independent board of education which oversees the school budget and the education of students.

-As of the 2021–22 school year, the district, comprised of four schools, had an enrollment of 6,717 students and 577.5 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.6:1.
+As of the 2023–24 school year, the district, comprised of four schools, had an enrollment of 6,593 students and 558.9 classroom teachers (on an FTE basis), for a student–teacher ratio of 11.8:1.